isomerpages/moe-jieminpri/_information/For Parents/Important Contacts and Resources.md

 </table>
 </center>

-For more information on school fees, please refer to the [MOE webpage](https://www.moe.gov.sg/financial-matters/fees).
+For more information on school fees, please refer to the&nbsp;[MOE webpage](https://www.moe.gov.sg/financial-matters/fees).